MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-intro.md

 If the time of the occurrence of the failure is unknown, investigate further to identify backups that hold the last safe state of the forest.
 This approach is less desirable.
-Therefore, we strongly recommend that you keep detailed logs about the health state of AD DS on a daily basis so that, if there is a forest-wide failure, the approximate time of failure can be identified.
+Therefore, we strongly recommend that you keep detailed logs about the health state of AD DS on a daily basis so that, if there's a forest-wide failure, the approximate time of failure can be identified.
 You should also keep a local copy of backups to enable faster recovery.